 High Nginx 5xx rate

-You can view the 5xx logs across all machines on these two dashboards:
+You can view the 5xx logs across all machines on this dashboard:

 Change the hostname to view different apps.